 When reading online or in apps, the frames are larger, but the way they chose to break up the in-between scenes that lead up to those more impactful, memorable moments and how they varied the sizing of these different panels, helped build up the story in a way that, for me, made it even more enjoyable and suspenseful to read.

 The English translation has also been updated in these new volumes.
 When I compared the first volume to the corresponding chapters of the original source material, the story was exactly the same, but the wording of the sentences and the dialogue is slightly different.
 Since everything has the same sentiment and nothing major was altered, these small changes are welcomed.
 I actually prefer the translation of the manga over the manhwa, because the updates they made further enhanced the readability and everything sounded and/or transitioned better.

 Since manhwa is drawn in full color, the first volume of Solo Leveling provided a nice break from my daily manga reading, which features black and white art.
 While I love those series, there’s something so pleasing about seeing everything in full color.
 Because of this, Solo Leveling is printed on the type of paper you’d typically see comic books printed on, particularly omnibuses, so the pages are of higher quality than most.
-Overall, the design of the Solo Leveling volumes and the quality with which they were made make them well worth their higher retail price of $19.99 USD.
+Overall, the design of the Solo Leveling volumes and the quality with which they were made make them well worth their higher retail price.

 Even if you have already read the chapters of Solo Leveling, I highly recommend picking up the manga and experiencing it in this new format.
 If you have yet to read the series, you should definitely check it out, because it features an incredible story, intriguing world, and strong characters.